cappob20/CSCI_4140_FinalProject/README.md

 # Final Project: Option 2
+<sup>Brianna Cappo (cappob20), Brandon Gammon (gammonb19), Alex Rowe (rowea20)</sup>

 The goal of this project was to create a program that will predict the next 3 characters in a sentence using any language.
 The dataset has a maximum time limit of 30 minutes to load, and must contain multiple languages.
-After the user chooses the i​​th character, the system should choose the top 3 candidates for the (i ​ ​+ 1)th character as quickly as it can.
+After the user chooses the i​​th character, the system should choose the top 3 candidates for the (i ​+ 1)th character as quickly as it can.
+We collected a dataset that contains the first chapter of *Harry Potter* in languages English, German, Russian and Spanish.

 ## Installation
 Install dependencies with `pip install`: